JjBenjamin87/JERBEN594_FTO2403_GroupA_Jeremy-Benjamin_DJS11/src/README.md

 ---------------
 1. Clone the repository:
 2. Install dependencies: npm install
-3. Start the app: npm run dev
+3. Start the app: npm run preview
 Acknowledgments
 ---------------
 Thank you to all the open-source communities for their contributions to the techology used.